 Agriculture, with its allied sectors including horticulture, is unquestionably the largest livelihood provider in India, more so in the vast rural areas.
 It also contributes a significant figure to the Gross Domestic Product (GDP).
 Sustainable agriculture, in terms of food security, rural employment, and environmentally sustainable technologies such as soil conservation, sustainable natural resource management and biodiversity protection, are essential for holistic rural development.
 Indian agriculture and allied activities have witnessed a green revolution, a white revolution, a yellow revolution and a blue revolution.
 For better projection of different agriculture concepts with technologies, Agrex India has been added to the work force of different international expositions.

-The expo, which has as its Principal Sponsor, the Ministry of Agriculture and its departments Mission for Integrated Development of Horticulture (MIDH), National Horticulture Board and National Centre for Cold Chain Development, National Mission for Micro Irrigation, is also supported by Ministry of Food Processing Industries, Agricultural & Processed Food Products Export Development Authority (APEDA), Food Processing & Packaging Machinery Industry Association, Irrigation Association of India, National Medicinal Plant Board, Food Processing and Packaging Machinery Industry Association, India and Indian Flowers and Ornamental Plants Welfare Association.
+The series of this expo supported by the Ministry of Agriculture and its departments Mission for Integrated Development of Horticulture (MIDH), National Horticulture Board and National Centre for Cold Chain Development, National Mission for Micro Irrigation and also supported by Ministry of Food Processing Industries, Agricultural & Processed Food Products Export Development Authority (APEDA), Food Processing & Packaging Machinery Industry Association, Irrigation Association of India, National Medicinal Plant Board, Food Processing and Packaging Machinery Industry Association, India and Indian Flowers and Ornamental Plants Welfare Association.

 Under Ministry of Food Processing Industry, preservation and value addition at farm level is a focus area and it also ensures the supply of quality food products to end consumers.
-On the other hand, the Ministry of Agriculture is aiming to double the production of all horticulture crops through NHM, NHB, HMNEHS and disseminating latest and modern practices of production and post harvest care.
+On the other hand, the Ministry of Agriculture is aiming to double the production of all horticulture crops through MIDH, NHB and disseminating latest & modern practices of production and post harvest care.
 Thereby, it is also creating huge employment opportunities for people in rural areas in India by encouraging them to diversify from traditional crops to high value horticulture crops.
 All this helps in long term economic development.

 On the export front, APEDA is quite active.
 It is targeting agricultural and processed food exports in the range of 15-20 billion dollars in the coming years.